 On our journey east we get a flavour of the Paraguayan countryside before crossing the border into Brazil.

-Foz do Iguacu waterfalls are perhaps the most impressive in the world being more than 3 km wide and 80 m high with 275 falls plunging and crashing off a series of tiers.
+Iguazu waterfalls are perhaps the most impressive in the world being more than 3 km wide and 80 m high with 275 falls plunging and crashing off a series of tiers.
 Power boating around the falls is a must if you don’t mind getting wet.
 We spend a couple of days here giving you the opportunity to explore the falls from both the Brazilian and Argentinian side.
-Helicopter rides can give you a bird’s eye view of the falls and if you enjoy a bit of nightlife the popular Brazilian theme evening is a great way to see the capoeira dancers (martial arts dancing) and sample the famous Brazilian ‘churrascaria’, a meat lovers feast!
+Helicopter rides can give you a bird’s eye view of the falls and if you enjoy a bit of nightlife the popular Brazilian theme evening is a great way to see the capoeira dancers (martial arts dancing) and sample the famous Brazilian churrascaria, a meat lovers feast!

-A couple of days relaxing in Parati puts us in good stead for the non-stop party we are about to attend in Rio de Janeiro.
-The city is absolutely effervescent and the atmosphere is electric!
+A couple of days relaxing in Paraty puts us in good stead for the non-stop party we are about to attend in Rio de Janeiro.
+For 4 days the city is absolutely effervescent and the carnival atmosphere is electric!
 Days can be enjoyed on the beaches of Ipanema and Copacabana and wild nights can be spent dancing at the Sambadrome.
 Pao de Acucar and Cristo Redentor offer unparalleled views of what is known locally as the Marvellous City, a fitting final destination for an incredible journey from Caragena to Rio Overland!

 We are happy to create a bespoke itinerary and price for you so please feel free to contact us to discuss all options.

 Once we receive your online booking form and deposit we will confirm your booking by email and send you all relevant information necessary for your expedition preparations.

-The Expedition Payment of £4995 is the main bulk payment for your expedition and is payable in the U.K. in GBP (£ Sterling).
-In order to reserve a place on this expedition you must pay £300 as a deposit.
+The Expedition Payment of £5609 is the main bulk payment for your expedition and is payable in the UK in GBP (£ Sterling).
+In order to reserve a place on this expedition you must pay a £300 deposit.
 Eight months prior to departure a further payment of £2000 must be paid to secure your booking.
-The final balance of your Expedition Payment £2695 must then be paid in full at least four months prior to the expedition start date.
+The final balance of your Expedition Payment £3309 must then be paid in full at least four months prior to the expedition start date.
 If you book between 4 to 8 months prior to the departure date a deposit of £2300 should be paid upon booking.
-If you book within 4 months of the departure date the full Expedition Payment of £4995 should be paid upon booking.
+If you book within 4 months of the departure date the full Expedition Payment of £5609 should be paid upon booking.

 Bank Details for Direct Transfers

-NOTE: Please use your full name as a reference when paying by direct transfer.
+Please use your full name as a reference when paying by direct transfer.

 Account name: Madventure Ltd.